Nightjar Logo

 Nightjar asset detail view showing asset actions including Edit in Editor, Upscale, and Create a photoshoot

 Reframe changes which part of the image is shown and at what aspect ratio.
 Upscale changes how many pixels the long edge contains.
 For a sharp detail crop on a product page, use Reframe to choose the tighter view, then Upscale the result.
-The same pairing works for jewelry, watches, and accessories shot from a distance on a Fashion Model, the canonical name in Nightjar for a reusable AI person used in product imagery.
+The same pairing works for jewelry, watches, and accessories shot from a distance on a Fashion Model.

 Save the setup as a Recipe

-Once a Composition, Photography Style, Fashion Model, aspect ratio, and resolution are working for your detail shots, save the Create-form setup as a Recipe: a Team-owned saved configuration that captures the ingredients, Custom Directions, and output settings, so you can apply the same detail-shot direction to the next product without rebuilding the brief.
+Once a Pose, Camera Distance, Photography Style, Fashion Model, aspect ratio, and resolution are working for your detail shots, save the Create-form setup as a Recipe: a Team-owned saved configuration that captures the ingredients, Custom Directions, and output settings, so you can apply the same detail-shot direction to the next product without rebuilding the brief.
 That is how detail-shot conventions stay consistent across a fashion catalog.

 Consistent and on brand AI photoshoots, optimized for conversion.